SleekView for Simple History: events & contexts as tables

 Agencies

-Hand clients a clear audit grid that filters down to anything their compliance team asks for.
+Hand each client a clear audit grid that filters down to anything their compliance team asks for.
+Saved views become the audit deliverable rather than a freshly run search.

 Support teams

-Quickly find the change that broke a site by filtering across loggers and contexts.
+Find the change that broke a site by filtering across loggers and contexts.
+A single saved view per common issue cuts diagnosis time from minutes to seconds.

 Questions